Skip to content

 Instructions

-• Flip the salmon and then cook the opposite side for an additional 3 minutes, or until the internal temperature reaches 130°F. You can brush the balsamic glaze on the last couple minutes of cooking if desired.
+• Cook salmon.
+Flip the salmon and then cook the opposite side for an additional 3 minutes, or until the internal temperature reaches 130°F. You can brush the balsamic glaze on the last couple minutes of cooking if desired.
 Remove to a plate and let rest a few minutes before serving.

 • Drizzle the balsamic glaze over the top just before serving and add fresh herbs if desired.